Abraham-Louis Breguet: Life

 As Breguet's fame gradually increased he became friendly with revolutionary leader Jean-Paul Marat, who also hailed from Neuchâtel.
 Salomons' biography records that Marat and Breguet were at the house of a mutual friend one day when an angry crowd gathered outside, shouting "Down with Marat!", but Breguet contrived their escape by disguising Marat as an old woman, and they left the house arm in arm, unmolested.
 In 1793 Marat discovered that Breguet was marked for the guillotine, possibly because of his friendship with Abbé Marie (and/or his association with the royal court); in return for his own earlier rescue, Marat arranged for a safe-pass that enabled Breguet to escape to Switzerland, from where he travelled to England.
 He remained there for two years, during which time he worked for King George III.
 When the political scene in France stabilised, Breguet returned to Paris.
+Marat's sister, Albertine, was a skilled maker of watch hands and later supplied the Paris firm Breguet.

 In 1795 Breguet returned to Paris with many ideas for innovations in watch and clock making.
 He set up business again in Quai de l'Horloge and quickly established a reputation among the new wealthy classes in the Empire.
 Breguet did not staff his workshops in the traditional way, with unskilled apprentices, but instead sought out the finest available watchmakers in Paris, whom he employed to make watches to his own designs.

 At the 1798 Exposition des produits de l'industrie française Breguet was given an honorable distinction, the highest award, for "a free escapement with constant force, applicable to the improvement of both astronomical clocks and longitude clocks.
 This clock has the very singular effect of resetting the time in a watch."